raw-lab/MetaCerberus/README.md

 -----
 - Go to the desktop folder
 - Open Cerberus in new terminal.
-- Activate prokka environment by running the following code.
+- Activate Cerberus environment by running the following code.
 ```bash
 conda activate cerberus_env
 ```